saiahlee/sstevens2.github.io/_posts/2017-10-31-firstpost.md

 ### So what has held me back?
 Why didn't I do this sooner?

 Well the internet is often a harsh place and I've found that out the hard way.
-I was in high schools when blogs rose to popularity and high schoolers can be *mean*.
+I was in high school when blogs rose to popularity and high schoolers can be *mean*.

 Even in grad school I've had demotivating experiences (which I won't go into) that increased my anxiety about asking questions and putting my words on the internet.
 Though this is troublesome because it is really hard to learn new computational skills when you are afraid of asking questions on the internet.